-- a.
-The Division Council and Regional Coordinator are to be notified in writing, by the Division/Steward Coordinator three months prior to the election due date. - b.
-If any problems are encountered with the running/operation of the election, the Division Council (Election Committee) must notify the Regional Coordinator and Division/Steward Coordinator immediately. - c.
-If there is no response from the Division by 45 days prior to the due date of the election, the Division/Steward Coordinator must contact the Division leadership and/or Regional Coordinator to determine what the problems are, if any. - d.
+a.
+The Division Council and Regional Coordinator are to be notified in writing, by the Division/Steward Coordinator three months prior to the election due date.

+b.
+If any problems are encountered with the running/operation of the election, the Division Council (Election Committee) must notify the Regional Coordinator and Division/Steward Coordinator immediately.

+c.
+If there is no response from the Division by 45 days prior to the due date of the election, the Division/Steward Coordinator must contact the Division leadership and/or Regional Coordinator to determine what the problems are, if any.

+d.
 If no election Committee has been formed 30 days prior to the due date (i.e., expiration date of present term), the appropriate Regional Coordinator should attempt to do so.
 If this is not achieved prior to 15 days before the expiration date of the steward term of office, the Regional Coordinator and/or the Division/Steward Coordinator shall send notices via certified mail to all present stewards.
-This notice shall state that the Division Council has not formed an Election Committee, per Article V of their Constitution, and if they do not do so by the expiration of their term, the Division will have waived this right and the Regional Coordinator and/or the Division/Steward Coordinator shall have to conduct the election. - e.
+This notice shall state that the Division Council has not formed an Election Committee, per Article V of their Constitution, and if they do not do so by the expiration of their term, the Division will have waived this right and the Regional Coordinator and/or the Division/Steward Coordinator the Regional Coordinator and/or the Regional Coordinator and/or the Regional Coordinator and/or the Division will have waived this right and the Regional Coordinator and/or the Division/Steward Coordinator shall have to conduct the election.

+e.
 Any additional costs (e.g., staff time (salaries) necessitated for PEF's preparation of election notices, ballots, etc., receiving of nomination forms, etc.; salaries, expenses and/or meals for ballot counting) incurred by PEF due to a Division's failure to follow Article V of their Constitution and form its own functioning Election Committee shall be funded by the Division (i.e., charged to its treasury).
-This applies whether election is overdue or not. - f.
-If the Division fails to conduct the election within 30 days after the due date of the election, all division funding is to be withheld. - g.
+This applies whether election is overdue or not.

+f.
+If the Division fails to conduct the election within 30 days after the due date of the election, all division funding is to be withheld.

+g.
 Once the 30 day grace period is exceeded, the Division shall forfeit pro rata its per capita payments during the time period when no elected Council existed (i.e., from date of steward term of office expiration until new elections has been completed).